vanHeemstraSystems/remote-it/300/README.md

   remoteit/docker-extension:latest
 ```

 The Docker container is synchronized with both the https://app.remote.it/#/devices/ web interface as well as the local-to-the-device actual docker container (here: macOS Docker Desktop on Willem's Mac Mini).

+**Note**: Make sure the port of the container (i.e. the service) is **Enabled**, otherwise the container can not be connected to.
+You can enable the service from the web interface, going to the particular container (e.g. ```Portainer (8000/tcp)```) and under the desired protocol (e.g. ```HTTPS```) tick the checkbox **Enable service**.

 It can be started, stopped, pauzed, and deleted using the standard docker commands from the terminal window thus controlling your docker containers remotely from where ever you are.